 September 17th 2015 was the day that the British Sign Language (BSL) (Scotland) Bill was passed as an Act in Scottish Parliament.
 This was a joyous moment for Deaf and Deafblind people living in Scotland.
 The passing of the Act places a duty on Scottish Ministers to promote the use and understanding of BSL by preparing and publishing BSL National Plans.

 Scotland’s first ever BSL National Plan was published on Tuesday 22nd October 2017.
 It is a six-year plan, running from 2017 – 2023, and will be reviewed roughly mid-way through by means of a Progress Report.
-The legislation states that listed public bodies – such as colleges/universities, NHS health boards, Police Scotland and local councils – subsequently have to publish their own Local Authority plans by October 2018 in consultation with local deaf community.
+The legislation states that listed public bodies – such as colleges/universities, NHS health boards, Police Scotland and local councils – subsequently have to publish their own Local Authority plans by October 2018 in consultation with the local deaf community.

 The BSL National Plan has a total of 70 actions across ten different long-term Goals.
 These actions have been set out to improve accessibility and inclusion within society for D/deaf and Deafblind individuals.
 The Progress Report may amend or add to these actions.